 People with dark skin don’t make vitamin D as easily as light-skinned people when exposed to sunlight.

 Vitamin D toxicity, resulting from taking too much supplemental vitamin D, is relatively rare.
 The amount of supplemental vitamin D needed to cause vitamin D toxicity is more than 10,000 IU per day, taken every day for months.
-The Tolerable Upper Intake Levels published by the U.S. government range from 1,000 IU per day for infants to 4,000 IU per day for adults.
-This amount is considered too conservative by some experts.
+The tolerable upper intake levels published by the U.S. government range from 1,000 IU per day for infants, to 4,000 IU per day for children over 9 years old and adults.